Le Petit Hohneck via the Stolz-Ablass Waterfalls

 Stolz Ablass Path

-(12) At the crossroads, turn left towards Silberwald via Chemin du Stolz Ablass.
-It is marked with a red cross for 1.5 km.
+(12) At the crossroads, turn left towards Silberwald via the Stolz Ablass path.
+It is marked with Red Cross signs for 1.5 km.

-(13) Leave the Red Cross markings, which turn right towards Grossmatt.
+(13) Leave the Red Cross markings, which head off to the right towards Grossmatt.
 Continue straight ahead.
-Enter the Frankentahl-Missheimle nature reserve and further on, you will find the Yellow Disc markings and the wide carriageway that leads to the Stolz Ablass car park.
+Enter the Frankentahl-Missheimle nature reserve and, further on, follow the Yellow Disc markings and the wide, carriage-accessible path leading to the Stolz Ablass car park.

-Shortly after a stone bridge, in the left-hand bend, you will find the path that descends to the waterfalls.
+Shortly after a stone bridge, you’ll find the path leading down to the waterfalls in the bend to the left.

 Mule Trail

-(2) Leave the yellow disc trail and the waterfalls on your right and take this picturesque trail, about 1 km long, to reach a clearing at the crossroads with a wide path marked with a yellow cross.
+(2) Leave the Yellow Disc trail and the waterfalls to your right to take this picturesque path, approximately 1 km long, and reach a clearing at the junction with a wide path marked with a Yellow Cross.

 Yellow Cross markings

-(14) Take the right turn onto the path that leads gently downhill to the Saegmatt car park (S/E).
+(14) Take the right-hand bend onto the path that leads gently downhill back to the Saegmatt car park (S/E).

 Waypoints